 1.2.3 Increase the range of individuals effectively served by education and workforce training programs, particularly among low-skilled workers, unemployed and underemployed populations, new residents to the state, veterans, persons with disabilities, ex-offenders, drop-outs, non-graduating completers, and those seeking ABE/ESL and remedial training

-On February 6, Lieutenant Governor Murray joined New Garden Park, the 501(c)3 entity of the Worcester Business Development Corporation (WBDC), Quinsigamond Community College (QCC), and state and local officials to announce QCC’s expansion to 20 Franklin Street in downtown Worcester.
+- State and local officials to announced the New Garden Park, the 501(c)3 entity of the Worcester Business Development Corporation (WBDC), Quinsigamond Community College (QCC), QCC’s expansion to 20 Franklin Street in downtown Worcester.
 The new downtown location will allow QCC to relocate and expand its Allied Health programs, as well as offer expanded Workforce Development and Training, Adult Basic Education and English as a Second Language programs.
 The new facility will support over 2,000 students and administrators.

-- In January 2013, Governor Patrick signed the “Virtual Schools” bill expanding online educational opportunities for students across the Commonwealth.
+- In January 2013, the “Virtual Schools” bill expanding online educational opportunities for students across the Commonwealth.
 This Bill also secures proper state oversight of virtual schools to ensure that all students receive a high quality education.

-- Governor Patrick signed the Veterans' Access, Livelihood, Opportunity, and Resources (VALOR) law, which streamlines the professional licensure process for active duty military service members, military veterans, and military spouses.
-It also increases support for veteran-owned businesses, provides other benefits for families and greater access to higher education.
+- The Veterans' Access, Livelihood, Opportunity, and Resources (VALOR) law, which streamlines the professional licensure process for active duty military service members, military veterans, and military spouses increased support for veteran-owned businesses, provides other benefits for families and greater access to higher education.

 - Read More: